spujadas/elk-docker/docs/index.md

 	$ sudo docker run -p 5601:5601 -p 9200:9200 -p 5044:5044 -it \
 		-e ES_HEAP_SIZE="2g" -e LS_HEAP_SIZE="1g" -e LS_OPTS="--no-auto-reload" \
 		--name elk sebp/elk

+### Pre-hooks <a name="pre-hooks"></a>

+Before starting the ELK services, the container will run the script at `/usr/local/bin/elk-pre-hooks.sh` if it exists and is executable.

+This can in particular be used to expose custom environment variables (in addition to the [default ones supported by the image](#overriding-variables)) to Elasticsearch and Logstash by amending their corresponding `/etc/default` files.

+For instance, to expose the custom `MY_CUSTOM_VAR` environment variable to Elasticsearch, add an executable `/usr/local/bin/elk-pre-hooks.sh` to the container (e.g. by `ADD`-ing it to a custom `Dockerfile` that extends the base image, or by bind-mounting the file at runtime), with the following contents:

+	cat << EOF >> /etc/default/elasticsearch
+	MY_CUSTOM_VAR=$MY_CUSTOM_VAR
+	EOF

 ## Forwarding logs <a name="forwarding-logs"></a>